 With some annuities, you pay a lump sum upfront and get income immediately.
 With others, you pay into the annuity over time, and it starts paying out on a certain date, such as when you retire.
 Annuity contracts can be very complex, so reading them carefully is important.

 Fixed annuities provide a safe, guaranteed income.
 However, their returns are fairly low and may not keep pace with inflation.
 Also, they tie up your money for a long time.
 You will likely pay a penalty if you need to cash in your annuity early.

 - Risk: Fairly low — safer than common stock but riskier than bonds

 Investing in the stock market is generally risky.
 However, preferred stocks are safer than other stocks.
 They’re more similar to bonds, paying out a regular cash income over a period of time.
 But they also offer some of the potential for growth you get from regular stocks.
 You can buy them directly or invest in preferred stock index funds and ETFs.

 A preferred stock pays out a regular quarterly dividend.
 In rare cases, a company can suspend the dividend temporarily, but companies try to avoid this.
 Those that do it often have to make up the missed payments later.

 Preferred stocks are a middle ground between the high returns of stocks and the lower risk of bonds.
-They grow slower than other stocks, but they provide a fixed return that’s usually higher than a bond’s.
+They grow slower than other stocks but provide a fixed return that’s usually higher than a bond’s return.
 And some preferred stocks qualify for lower tax rates than other investments.

 - Average Return: Between 2% and 5%, but high-value dividend stocks offer 6% or more